 Skip to main content

-Dynamic Context is configured in Agent Settings → Operations → Dynamic Context.
-The returned JSON data is available directly as variables (e.g., {{ field_name }}) in your agent’s greeting and instructions.
+Configure Dynamic Context in Call Flow under Before Call in your agent editor.
+The returned JSON data is available directly as variables (e.g., {{ field_name }}) in your agent’s greeting and prompt.

 Quick Requirements: